indigo423/blog.no42.org/content/article/iplike-and-postgresql/index.md

 (1 row)
 ```

-Running the same query against the inventory gives to following output:
+Running the same query against the inventory gives the following output:

 ```psql
 my-hzn-db=> \timing